Study and Examination Rules

 (5) The Examination Board and its chairperson are appointed by the Dean; there are at least two members.
 The chairperson shall be responsible for the function of the Examination Board and the proper conduct of the state final examination.

-(6) The Dean can allow taking part in the final state examination in a distance mode in an exceptional and justified situation and under the provision of the Law and Article 17a.
+(6) The Dean can in times of School Emergency (Section 95b of the Act) allow taking part in the final state examination in a distance mode in an exceptional and justified situation and under the provision Article 18.
 If the student insists on taking the exam in a face-to-face mode, he has a right to use such an exam date, where the final state examination will be held in face-to-face mode.

 (7) The assessment of the final state examination and of each its part (if it is divided into parts) will be decided by the Examination Board in non-public closed voting of its members.
 If the number of votes is equal, the chairperson has the deciding vote.

-(8) The course and assessment of the final state examination and of each its part (if it is divided into parts) are recorded in the final state examination report, signed by all members of the Examination Board, and the assessment is entered into the information system of VSE.
+(8) The course and assessment of the final state examination and of each its part (if it is divided into parts) are recorded in the final state examination report, signed by all members of the Examination Board, and the assessment is entered into InSIS.

 (10) If the student failed to complete any part of the final state examination (if it is divided into parts), he or she is required to repeat only that part of the final examination.